Monoidal Bousfield Localizations and Algebras over Operads: Preliminaries

 \section{Preliminaries}

 We assume the reader is familiar with basic facts about model categories.
 Excellent introductions to the subject can be found in \cite{dwyer-spalinski}, \cite{hirschhorn}, and \cite{hovey-book}.
-Throughout the paper we will assume $\M$ is a cofibrantly generated model category, i.e. there is a set $I$ of cofibrations and a set $J$ of trivial cofibrations which permit the small object argument (with respect to some cardinal $\kappa$), and a map is a (trivial) fibration if and only if it satisfies the right lifting property with respect to all maps in $J$ (resp. $I$).
+Throughout the paper we will assume $\M$ is a cofibrantly generated model category, with generating cofibrations $I$ and generating trivial cofibrations $J$.

 Let $I$-cell denote the class of transfinite compositions of pushouts of maps in $I$, and let $I$-cof denote retracts of such.
 In order to run the small object argument, we will assume the domains $K$ of the maps in $I$ (and $J$) are $\kappa$-small relative to $I$-cell (resp. $J$-cell), i.e. given a regular cardinal $\lambda \geq \kappa$ and any $\lambda$-sequence $X_0\to X_1\to \dots$ formed of maps $X_\beta \to X_{\beta+1}$ in $I$-cell, then the map of sets $\colim_{\beta < \lambda} \M(K,X_\beta) \to \M(K,\colim_{\beta < \lambda} X_\beta)$ is a bijection.
 An object is small if there is some $\kappa$ for which it is $\kappa$-small.
 See Chapter 10 of \cite{hirschhorn} for a more thorough treatment of this material.
 For any object $X$ we have a cofibrant replacement $QX \to X$ and a fibrant replacement $X\to RX$.